julieraptor/DIFFSINGER-LIEE-Immortal-Idol/README.md

 Please the default image **`LIEE_immortalIdol_Default.png`** OR **`LIEE_immortalIdol_Alt01.png`** located in the `art/fullbody` folder.

-# 【NOTES】
-### Character Details
+## 【 CHARACTER INFORMATION 】

+- **Character name:** LIEE (Veli Eden/Velirio Eden Nasaranta)
-**Full name:** Diffsinger LIEE : Immortal Idol
+- **Character Title:** Immortal Idol

-**Age:** Immortal (appears 28, eternally)
+- **Other names:** LIEE REY, Veli, Lili, Rio
+- **Age:** 22+, 25 (at death), 27 (in the events of artificial eden)

-**Gender:** Genderfluid
+- **Gender:** Nonbinary, Genderfluid (publicly, Female)

-**Pronouns:** Any pronouns
+- **Pronouns:** they/them, she/her, he/him (in order of preference)

-**Ethnicity:** Filipino
+- **Ethnicity:** Filipino

-**Height:** 5'10 (1'77m)

-**Hair color:** Asymmetrical, deep blue with rainbow highlights, cyan "peekaboo" hair
+- **Height:** 6'2 (1'88m)
+- **Hair color:** Dark blue, Rainbow audio-spectrum highlights (can change color depending on mood)

-**Eye color:** Blue with orange accents
+- **Eye color:** Blue with orange/yellow accent, light yellow pupil (changes shape depending on mood)
+- **Special Thanks:** Lucius, MintyAlieny, Ann

-**Diffsinger LIEE : Immortal Idol** is supposedly a human's memories and personality stored in a robot body.
-After an incident landed them in the hospital, the death of LIEE was kept a secret.
-Codenamed REY, they were created to fool their fans into believing they are still alive, including REY themselves.
+>LIEE is a singer from the future where idols can use cybernetic augmentations and the help of artificial intelligence to keep making music beyond human limits.<p>After an incident that landed them in the hospital, the death of LIEE was kept a secret.
+An android that supposedly retains the memories and personality of LIEE, codenamed REY, was created to fool their fans into believing they are still alive... including REY themselves.

-They were created as a way to preserve the voice and talents of the celebrity,  Velirio Eden, whose stage name was also "LIEE".
+Character art references can be found in the `art` folder.

 ### Training Attributes: 0.0.4 (3) (Proof of Concept 1) (November 2023)